atata-framework/atata.io/components/base/page.md

-Represents the whole HTML page.
-Is the main base class to inherit for the pages.
-Uses the body tag as a scope.
+Represents the whole HTML page and is the main base class to inherit for the pages.
+Uses the `<body>` tag as a scope.

 #### Syntax